GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 ``LIBS`` fields will also be editable allowing those values to be set appropriately.
 If all of those fields are left blank then the external library is effectively disabled.
-This can be useful if, for example, the original Python package is written to use an external library if it is available but to fall back to another implementation if not.
+This can be useful if, for example, the original Python package is written to use an external library if it is available but will fall back to another implementation if not.

 For example, if you have built a static copy of the library then you may need to specify the location of the library's header files in the